 We can see the advances grew at a CAGR of 22% over the last 5 years.

 9. Total Deposits

-Deposits forms major source of funds for the banks.
-Banks accept deposits in the form of term deposits, savings and current account.
+Deposits form a major source of funds for the banks.
+Banks accept deposits in the form of term deposits, savings, and current accounts.
 Banks lend out of the deposits it receives.
 Hence, analyzing deposits numbers will tell us how comfortably the banks are able to acquire funds to lend.

-We can see that deposits also grew at a CAGR of 21% over last 5 years.
+We can see that deposits also grew at a CAGR of 21% over the last 5 years.

 10. Loans to Deposit Ratio or Credit to Deposits Ratio

 Loan to Deposits is used for measuring the bank’s liquidity.
 An optimum level of liquidity is considered good.

 A high ratio may indicate a possible liquidity crunch and a low ratio indicates the under-utilization of funds.